japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 main is used when:

-* (Spark Standalone) StandaloneSchedulerBackend is requested to xref:spark-standalone:spark-standalone-StandaloneSchedulerBackend.adoc#start[start]
+* (Spark Standalone) StandaloneSchedulerBackend is requested to spark-standalone:spark-standalone-StandaloneSchedulerBackend.md#start[start]

-* (Spark on YARN) ExecutorRunnable is requested to xref:spark-on-yarn:spark-yarn-ExecutorRunnable.adoc#run[start] (in a YARN resource container).
+* (Spark on YARN) ExecutorRunnable is requested to spark-on-yarn:spark-yarn-ExecutorRunnable.md#run[start] (in a YARN resource container).

-* (Spark on Mesos) MesosCoarseGrainedSchedulerBackend is requested to xref:spark-on-mesos:spark-mesos-MesosCoarseGrainedSchedulerBackend.adoc#createCommand[launch Spark executors]
+* (Spark on Mesos) MesosCoarseGrainedSchedulerBackend is requested to spark-on-mesos:spark-mesos-MesosCoarseGrainedSchedulerBackend.md#createCommand[launch Spark executors]

 == [[run]] Starting CoarseGrainedExecutorBackend